-The perfstat API is both a 32-bit and a 64-bit API, is thread-safe, and does not require root authority.
+The perfstat API is thread-safe, and does not require root authority.

 The API supports extensions so binary compatibility is maintained across all releases of AIX.
 This is accomplished by using one of the parameters in all the API calls to specify the size of the data structure to be returned.
-This allows the library to easily determine which version is in use, as long as the structures are only growing, which is guaranteed.
+This permits the library to easily determine which version is in use, as long as the structures are only growing, which is guaranteed.
 This releases the user from version dependencies.
 For the list of extensions made in earlier versions of AIX, see the Change History section.